How to accept a job offer

 How to structure a job offer acceptance letter or email

-While your job offer acceptance letter or acceptance email should be succinct, it is still a formal business communication that will be added to your employment file.
-It should therefore be well-constructed, error-free and contain the following details:
+While your job offer acceptance letter or email should be succinct, it is still a formal business document that will be added to your employment file.
+Therefore, it should be well-constructed, error-free and contain specific details.

 Begin your job offer acceptance letter by thanking your new employer for offering you the position.
 Clearly state the job title and the organisation’s name.